-In terms of methodology, the project uses participatory dialogue procedures with stakeholders from all relevant areas, expert interviews and desk work.
-On the basis of all three methods, the necessary data on the initial situation and objectives are collected and the indicators and the rough concept are developed.
+Methodologically, participatory dialogue procedures with stakeholders from all relevant areas, expert interviews and desk work are used in the project.
+Based on all three methods, the necessary data on the initial situation and goals are collected and the indicators and the rough concept are developed.

 Duration: 09/2017 – 07/2021